morganthomas/winning-arguments/winning-arguments.md

 * The laws of governments are binding in the sense (and to the extent) that they can be enforced and offenses are punishable.
 Many consider the laws of governments to be binding in a moral sense in many cases.
 It seems to be a consensus among the people I speak to that laws of governments are not always binding in a moral sense, but I imagine this perspective is not shared by the whole world.
 For example, many Islamists undoubtedly would agree that sharia law is binding in a moral sense.
 * Many believe in many cases that international law is binding on states in a moral sense.
 International law is binding in another sense (and to the extent) that it is enforceable and offenses are punishable, which varies widely from case to case.

 I can't think of any counterexamples to the generalization that all laws are binding, to something in some sense in some cases.
-This, then, is one truism about laws which we will accept: all laws are binding.
+This, then, is one truism about laws which I will accept: all laws are binding.

 TODO: Generalize to rules?